-‘November Graveyard’ by Sylvia Plath is a three-stanza poem that is separated into sets of six lines, or sestets.
+This is a three-stanza poem that is separated into sets of six lines, or sestets.
 Plath has not chosen to structure this piece with a standard pattern of rhyme, much like some of her other poetry.
 Instead, there is a great deal of repetition in the imagery and consistency in the tone.
-The speaker presents dreary, but engaging images of a graveyard in November.
+The speaker presents dreary, but engaging images in ‘November Graveyard.’
 She works her way through the “stubborn” nature of the trees unwilling to give up their leaves to the fantasies one might have about the nature of death.

 The entire poem maintains a dreary tone and feeling of desperation.
 This can be seen through the plant life and through the perspective a reader brings to the piece.
 Plath’s speaker almost immediately dismisses humanity’s need to find meaning in life by bringing attention to its existence.
 At the same time, the landscape itself is doing everything it can to hang onto summer for as long as possible.

 As a reader makes their way through this piece, the initial lines bring out one’s rational side.
 One might respect the desire of the plants to maintain a certain abundant state but also know that it is impossible.
 This all leads up to the speaker’s determined portrayal of the cemetery as containing nothing but death.
 By the time one reaches these lines they should be more willing to accept this portrayal.

 The poem begins with the speaker stating that the cemetery is full of trees and grasses which are unwilling to shed their summer leaves and colours.
 They cling desperately and uselessly to their foliage.
 Just as the plants attempt to maintain life into the winter, so too does humanity seek something after death.